ayamada/speedygosh/README.md

 - This script were booted more than once, that reuse existing backend process. it omit cost of boot-sequence(quicken to boot).
 - A backend process is shutdowned automatically when idle while 90 sec (by default).
 - It is convenience for CGI-script, and commonly-used CLI-command.
-- This behavior is like to [http://daemoninc.com/SpeedyCGI/](SpeedyCGI), and [https://www.heroku.com/about](Heroku)-process.
+- This behavior is like to [SpeedyCGI](http://daemoninc.com/SpeedyCGI/), and [Heroku](https://www.heroku.com/about)-process.
   - speedygosh's behavior is like to SpeedyCGI (because I inspired by SpeedyCGI).
-To read [http://daemoninc.com/SpeedyCGI/#FREQUENTLY_ASKED_QUESTIONS](SpeedyCGI#FREQUENTLY ASKED QUESTIONS), that may help to understand speedygosh's behavior.
+To read [SpeedyCGI#FREQUENTLY ASKED QUESTIONS](http://daemoninc.com/SpeedyCGI/#FREQUENTLY_ASKED_QUESTIONS), that may help to understand speedygosh's behavior.

 Requirements
 ------------